 - Imprisonment (continuous or intermittent),

 - A conditional sentence (i.e. community service), or

 - A suspended sentence with probation.1

 A criminal record is stored in a registry administered by the RCMP.
 The criminal record includes information about the person’s identity, the charges against the person, their convictions, fingerprints, and DNA.
-This information is part of a criminal record if they have been found guilty of a criminal offence in Canada.

 A person may have a police record, however, if there is a finding of guilt of a criminal offence but no conviction.
 This happens when the sentencing is an absolute or conditional discharge.
 Further, a person may have a police record even if there is no finding of guilt and no conviction.
 This happens if you were charged with an offence but the Crown prosecutor decided to withdraw the charges or sought diversion, or if you were acquitted at trial.

 For the most part, a criminal record is permanent.
 There are a few cases where you can apply for a record suspension (i.e. a pardon).

 Otherwise, criminal records are not removed automatically except for two exceptions.
 The first exception is youth criminal records.
 If a person has their criminal record removed, it will be at least 1 year after an absolute discharge or 3 years with a conditional discharge.
 The other exception is that your sentence of an offence was an absolute or conditional discharge.
 If a person has their criminal record removed, it will be at least 1 year after an absolute discharge or 3 years with a conditional discharge.
 Though it should be automatic, this is not always the case.
 It is prudent that you double-check.